input-output-hk/ouroboros-high-assurance/praos-design-decisions.md

 some protocol similar to the one used with $\mathcal{F}\_\mathsf{INIT}$ in the paper should be used in order for stakeholders to be able to publish their verification keys.
+## Transactions and blocks

+In the paper, the environment $\mathcal{Z}$ issues transactions on behalf of any stakeholder $U_i$ by requesting a signature on the transaction and handing the transaction data $^*d \in \{0,1\}^*$ to stakeholders to put them into blocks.
+We decide not to model transaction processing this way but use a more realistic approach instead:
+Transactions are assumed to be received by stakeholders through the network.

+Regarding the application of a transaction to a stake distribution, the paper does not define how this is done, so we use the intuitive definition and assume that the source and target stakeholders exist in the stake distribution and that the source stakeholder has enough stake for the withdrawal.

+Regarding the application of a block to a stake distribution, the paper does not define how this is done, so we assume that it simply means applying all transactions in the block to the stake distribution.